Anthony Hill (rugby union)

 Anthony Hill (born 12 February 1973) is a former Australian professional rugby union player.
 He was a journeyman in France's rugby Top 14 and played for several clubs, including RC Narbonne, Pau and Béziers.
-From 2008-10 he was general manager for Rugby Nice Côte d'Azur Université-Racing, moving in May 2010 to Stade Français, in charge of the club's recruitment.
+From 2008 to 2010 he was general manager for Rugby Nice Côte d'Azur Université-Racing, moving in May 2010 to Stade Français, in charge of the club's recruitment.